The Arts in Society International Award for Excellence

 The Arts in Society Journal Collection offers an annual International Award for Excellence for new research or thinking that has been recognized to be outstanding by members of The Arts in Society Research Network.

-Award Winners for Volume 19
+Award Winner for Volume 20

 How Can Developing Object-Based Learning Skills During Primary Initial Teacher Training Influence the Trainee’s Approach to Classroom Teaching and Learning?